 Step-by-Step Guide to Running Payroll in Colorado

 Step 1: Set up your business as an employer.
 Get your company’s Federal Employer Identification Number (FEIN).
 If your company is brand-new, you may need to apply for a FEIN.
-This is a simple process that can be completed online via EFTPS.
+This is a simple process that can be completed online via the Electronic Federal Tax Payment System (EFTPS).
 If you work for a company that already has one, keep the FEIN handy.
 The FEIN is required to pay federal taxes.

 Step 2: Register with Colorado.
 Any company that pays employees in Colorado must register with the Colorado Secretary of State.
 You must also register with the Colorado Department of Revenue and the Department of Labor and Employment so you have an account to credit your withholdings.

 Step 3: Create your payroll process.
 If you work for an established business, you may have inherited a payroll process.
-But if your company is brand-new, you may need to start your payroll process.
-Overall, you can opt to do payroll yourself (not recommended), set up an Excel payroll template, or sign up for a payroll service to help you handle your Colorado payroll.
+But if your company is brand-new, you may need to start your payroll process, which means deciding how often you’ll be paying employees, when you’ll pay them, how you’ll track and calculate hourly employees’ work time, and how to handle any employee benefits you offer.
+Overall, you can opt to do payroll yourself by hand, set up an Excel payroll template, or sign up for a payroll service to help you handle your Colorado payroll.

-Step 5: Review time sheets.
+Step 5: Collect, review, and approve time sheets.
 This step is one you’ll repeat as you do payroll each period.
 Keeping track of employees’ hours is essential for ensuring accurate payroll.
-Whether you use paper time sheets or time and attendance software, review time sheets for accuracy and discuss any errors or issues with employees right away.
-Having employees sign their time sheets is a good idea, whether they do so electronically or by pen on paper.
+Whether you use paper time sheets (not recommended) or time and attendance software, review time sheets for accuracy and discuss any errors or issues with employees right away.
+Having employees sign their timesheets is a good idea, whether they do so electronically or by pen on paper.

-Step 7: Pay employee wages, benefits, and taxes.
+Step 6: Calculate payroll and pay employees.
+Use a standard process to calculate payroll.
+A payroll software will reduce errors.
+Don’t forget to calculate withholdings for non-residents unless you have a bona fide business location in their state.
 Most companies today use direct deposit to pay their employees, but cash (not the best way) and paper check are also options.
 You can pay your federal and state taxes online.
 If you use a benefits provider, it should work with you to make deductions simple, automatic, and electronic.

-- Monthly: When the IRS assigns you a monthly schedule, you need to deposit employment taxes on payments made during a calendar month by the 15th of the following month
+- Monthly depositors are required to deposit employment taxes on payments made during a month by the 15th day of the following month.

-- Semi-Weekly: When the IRS assigns you a semi-weekly schedule, you must deposit employment taxes for payments made Wednesday, Thursday, and Friday by the following Wednesday, and for payments made Saturday, Sunday, Monday, and Tuesday, by the next Friday
+- Every other week depositors are required to deposit employment taxes for payments made Wednesday, Thursday, and/or Friday by the following Wednesday.
+Taxes on payments made Saturday, Sunday, Monday, and/or Tuesday are due by the following Friday.

 Learn more about doing payroll yourself in our guide on how to do payroll.
 It has a free checklist you can download to make sure you don’t miss any steps.